 We know it can help to see samples of this sort of thing, so here’s a sample evaluation of a struggling employee.

 |Completed Performance Evaluation – Strong Assessment|

 … And here’s a sample of an evaluation for a high performer.

 |Executive Director Performance Evaluations|

 When it's the executive director who's being evaluated, too often boards fail to look at the central question: what results is the ED getting?
-In this piece, we urge board to emphasize the “what,” not just the “how,” when evaluating the ED.
+In this piece, we urge boards to emphasize the “what,” not just the “how,” when evaluating the ED.
 And to make that easier, here’s a sample ED evaluation form your organization may want to use or modify.

 Nervous about giving feedback?
 This worksheet will help you think about what you want to say, and how to say it.

 |2x2 Feedback Form|